Tiled Conservatory Roof Cost

 Additional Costs of Tiled Conservatory Roofs

 If your conservatory needs strengthening work, that's where costs really start climbing.
 It could be new support posts, better foundations, or a stronger frame.
-Easily adds two to five grand, sometimes more if it's really old and wobbly.
+If this is the case, you may need to hire a structural engineer for advice first, which will cost between £300 and £500.

-You might want some roof windows to keep a bit of natural light coming in.
-They cost £500 to £1,500 each but can make a big difference to how the room feels.
+You might want to consider new window costs so that your conservatory can let in a bit of natural light.
+This makes sense to action at the same time as tiling your roof, costing around £500 to £1,500 but can make a big difference to how the room feels.

 Cost Factors for Tiled Conservatory Roofs